-The overall governance and control framework for valuations should include valuation adjustment processes.
-These processes should ensure an appropriate segregation of duties and ensure review by appropriate levels of management.
+A fair value estimate should be made in accordance with applicable standards and guidance (eg accounting, risk management, or prudential requirements or guidelines).
+In some circumstances, adjustments may be necessary to result in a valuation estimate that meets the applicable valuation definition.
+Accordingly, the overall governance and control framework for valuations should include a policy to identify the types of valuation adjustments that could affect the valuation estimate and valuation processes.
+These processes should ensure an appropriate segregation of duties and ensure an appropriate level of management review.
 Furthermore, procedures for the resolution and escalation of valuation issues and exceptions to the board of directors or a committee thereof (such as the audit or risk committee) should be defined and documented.

 Valuation adjustments should be initially authorised and monitored subsequently by an independent control group (eg IPV or financial control unit, and/or independent model validation unit).
 Valuation adjustments should be supported by appropriate and regularly maintained documentation.
-Senior management should be involved in the valuation adjustment process, including the regular involvement of the Chief Risk Officer and/or the Chief Financial Officer (or equivalent positions).
-Significant valuation adjustments and significant differences between fair values included in financial reporting and those used in risk management or regulatory reporting should be reported to senior management in a timely manner.
-In addition, there should be a clear process to resolve significant disagreements about valuation adjustments and to escalate material valuation issues to the bank's board of directors or appropriate board committee.
-Reporting to senior management and to the board should be on a regular basis in an appropriately aggregated and understandable form.
+Senior management responsible for control and oversight of the valuation process should ensure that the control and oversight process incorporates the valuation adjustment process.
+Accordingly, significant valuation adjustments and significant differences between fair values included in financial reporting and those used in risk management or regulatory reporting, if any, should be reported to and agreed on by senior management.
+In addition, there should be a clear process to timely resolve significant disagreements about valuation adjustments and to escalate material valuation issues to the bank's board of directors or appropriate governance committee.
+Senior management would include the Chief Risk Officer and/or the Chief Financial Officer (or equivalent positions).
+Routine reporting to the board or appropriate governance committee, including material valuation issues, should be on a regular basis in an appropriately aggregated and understandable form.

-Fair value measurements may involve a significant amount of judgment, including judgments about whether a market is active or inactive and whether a price in a market for the same or similar instrument is representative of fair value.
-Judgement is also used in the selection and use of observable and unobservable inputs.
-A bank should have rigorous and consistent processes to recognise and react when changes to a valuation estimate are necessary.
+Fair value measurements may involve a significant amount of judgment, including determinations about whether a market is active or inactive and whether a price in a market for the same or similar instrument is representative of fair value.
+Judgment is also used in the selection and use of observable and unobservable inputs.
+A bank's valuation process and the judgments made should be determined pursuant to applicable standards and implementation guidance.
+Senior management should have appropriate rigor and consistency in its processes and be able to recognise and react when changes to a valuation estimate are necessary.
 Based on facts and circumstances, including changes in market conditions, a bank may need to use judgment to determine whether an adjustment to a valuation estimate or a valuation input is needed to reflect an appropriate fair value measurement.